Tiger swallowtail butterfly; photo by Ltsheers on Wikipedia (use permitted with attribution / share alike).

-Tiger Swallowtail Butterfly
+Tiger Swallowtail Butterfly Facts

-Female tiger swallowtails are often mostly black or brown (mimicking the poisonous pipevine swallowtail butterfly).
-However, females can also have yellow and black tiger stripes very similar to the males.
+Female tiger swallowtails are often mostly black or brown (mimicking the poisonous pipevine swallowtail butterfly), however, females can also have yellow and black tiger stripes very similar to the males.
 Females lay their eggs on host plants that include yellow poplar, black willow, black cherry, American hornbeam, red maple, spicebush, American elm, and sassafras.

 Adult tiger swallowtail butterflies drink nectar from flowers (including milkweed, thistles, Japanese honeysuckle, ironweed, and red clover).
 In this way butterflies help with plant pollination and many people plant flower gardens specifically to attract these beautiful insects.

 CHAPTER 44, FORMERLY SENATE BILL NO. 85

 AN ACT TO AMEND TITLE 29 OF THE DELAWARE CODE RELATING TO THE DESIGNATION OF TIGER SWALLOWTAIL AS THE OFFICIAL STATE BUTTERFLY.